hardope/hardope/README.md

-# I am Opeoluwa Adeyeri,
+# I am Opeoluwa Adeyeri
-### I'm an enthusiastic computer programmer, back-end web-developer and electrical Technician
+### I'm an enthusiastic computer programmer, back-end web-developer and electrical Technician.
 I have interest in Web development and Artificial Intelligence I am a student learning several programming languages, I'm alrady fluent in these languages:
 * Python <img src="https://user-images.githubusercontent.com/76790341/187140476-61664fc5-1562-48a3-a5a5-f2f6d8ac917f.png" width="20">